uztbt/timeFinder/README.md

 | Popping | O(log M) | O(1) | O(1) |
 | Insertion | O(log M) | O(M) | O(M) |

+Let me elaborate more on some of the time complexities I showed above.
+Insertion to a sorted linked list takes O(M) time.
+The worst case is when you iterate over all the items of the list to insert an item to the tail of it.
+Insertion to a sorted array also takes O(M) time.
+The worst case is when you insert an item at index 0 of the array; hence you have to shift all the elements by one to the right.

 ## Test Cases